tomatolog/manticore/docs/8_sphinxql_reference/show_character_set_syntax.rst

     SHOW CHARACTER SET

-Added in version 2.1.1-beta, this is currently a placeholder query that does nothing and reports that a UTF-8 character set is available.
+This is currently a placeholder query that does nothing and reports that a UTF-8 character set is available.
 It was added in order to keep compatibility with frameworks and connectors that automatically execute this statement.

 ::